 We would suggest that you could answer “yes” to the first disability question in the diversity monitoring form if you have one, or more, of the following which have or are likely to last for 12 months or more:

-This list is closely based on the Equality Act 2010 Guidance issued by the Office for Disability Issues which provides additional information on each aspect of the Equality Act 2010’s definition of disability.
+This list is closely based on the Equality Act Guidance (PDF, 60 pages, 710 KB) issued by the Office for Disability Issues which provides additional information on each aspect of the Equality Act 2010’s definition of disability.
 For an accessible version of the Equality Act 2010 Guidance, please contact email@example.com

 If you are still unsure how to answer the question of whether you should say you are a disabled person on this form, thinking through the points below might help.